-Proceeds received by ACM Shanghai from the initial placements of shares with PRC investors and from the STAR IPO, in connection with the STAR Listing, of ACM Shanghai shares on the STAR Market will be used to grow and support our PRC operations.
+Proceeds received by ACM Shanghai from the initial placements of shares with mainland China investors, from the STAR IPO in connection with the STAR Listing of ACM Shanghai shares on the STAR Market, and from future financing activities undertaken by ACM Shanghai (including follow-on offerings or private placements of shares with mainland China investors), will generally be used to grow and support our mainland China operations.
 Those proceeds generally are not available for distribution to ACM Research.
-Under existing PRC laws and regulations, it may be difficult, if not impossible, for ACM Research to be able to receive dividends comprised of funds generated by ACM Shanghai and, even if such dividends can be paid from the PRC to the United States, any such dividends can be paid to ACM Research only if other holders of ACM Shanghai shares receive their pro rata dividends.
+Under existing mainland China laws and regulations, it may be difficult, if not impossible, for ACM Research to be able to receive dividends comprised of funds generated by ACM Shanghai and, even if such dividends can be paid from mainland China to the United States, any such dividends can be paid to ACM Research only if other holders of ACM Shanghai shares receive their pro rata dividends.
 As a result, it is unlikely that funds raised or generated by ACM Shanghai will be readily distributable to ACM Research.